AkuratiHemanth/Sentiment_Analysis_Web_App/README.md

 The app displays the sentiment analysis result along with an appropriate emoji and corresponding images to enhance the user experience.

+To have a look into the model of Sentimental Analysis based on the tweets of **Adipurush Movie**, you can have a look into the following link: https://github.com/AkuratiHemanth/Emotion_Insights_Adipurush_Movie

 Feel free to contribute and improve the project by submitting pull requests! :sparkles:

 ---